Charity Bingo Sites

 Fast forward to 2015 and Gus has been given the boot and replaced by Charlie the Charity Chimp.
 Charlie does seem to make occasional donations to charities but these amount to under £200 a month and there still remains the question of donations to Ataxia UK that were advertised but apparently not (or not yet, at least) made.
 Charlie did eventually donate £140 to Sport Relief in April 2014.
 When we visited in Spring 2016 the charity of the month was shown as Great Ormond Street Hospital but there did not seem to be an associated JustGiving page and the accompanying graphic is for a different charity (from the previous year).
 There does not appear to be any record on JustGiving of any subsequent donations (Charlie has lot of fundraiser pages but they are all out of date).

 Give Back Bingo, a Stride Gaming/Daub Alderney charity bingo site launched at the end of 2016, promises to give all profits to the charity of the month with a minimum donation of £500.
-Again, this was supposed to happen via an associated Just Giving page and for a few months it did, but in September 2017 there was no page for the donation to July’s charity of the month.
+Again, this was supposed to happen via an associated Just Giving page and for a few months it did, but now they just show the charity of the month on site.

 Non charity sites running charity bingo games

 Many of the big bingo sites such as Gala Bingo, Mecca Bingo and 888Ladies run promotions from time to time in the course of which large sums (sometimes hundreds of thousands) are given to charity.
 It could be that by having an account there, and making sure you participate in the charity events, you’ll actually end up supporting charities to a greater extent than by playing at one of the overtly charity branded sites.
-You can find out about any current charity bingo events on our monthly promotions page.
+You can find out about any current charity bingo events on our monthly promotions page but sadly these days there are hardly any.

 Probably the biggest charitable contribution from any real money bingo site came from Mecca Bingo in the form of their regular Rank Cares charity games with 50% of the profits going to Carers Trust.
 The Rank Cares initiative (which ran at online and offline Grosvenor casinos and Mecca bingo halls as well as at the bingo site) raised around a million pounds a year for the charity over just two years and this makes the amount raised by most charity bingo sites look very small.